Alonso hits 50th homer; deGrom, Mets beat Reds 8-1

 TRAINER’S ROOM

-Mets: RHP Robert Gsellman’s bullpen session went “extremely well,” Callaway said.
-A Saturday evaluation will determine whether the next step is pitching live batting practice.
-Gsellman has been out since August 14 with right triceps tightness.
+Mets: RHP Robert Gsellman’s bullpen session went ”extremely well,” manager Mickey Galloway said.
+A Saturday evalution will determine whether the next step is pitching live batting practice.
+Gsellman has been out since August 14 with right tricep tightness.

 Reds: Manager David Bell considers the return of OF Jesse Winker (cervical strain) this season ”highly unlikely.”
 Winker has been sidelined since August 22.